dc-js/dc.js/wiki/api.md

+### Version 1.4

 The entire dc.js library is scoped under **dc** name space.
 It does not introduce anything else into the global name space.

 * [Base Chart [abstract]](#base-chart)
 * [Color Chart [abstract]](#color-chart)